 That has so little Oil –

-There are some, the speaker says in this stanza of ‘I measure every Grief I meet’, who eventually get better.
+There are some, the speaker says in this stanza ‘I measure every Grief I meet’, who eventually get better.
 Their happiness and their smiles are renewed and they are able to move on to another period of their lives, or so it seems.
 The speaker is not entirely convinced that this is true.
 She isn’t sure that their happiness is genuine or if they are putting on a facade.

-The third and fourth lines of this stanza begin an interesting metaphor that compares a person’s happiness to an oil lamp or the oil that’s inside it.
+The third and fourth lines of this stanza begin with an interesting metaphor that compares a person’s happiness to an oil lamp or the oil that’s inside it.
 She is suggesting that oil is needed to make a lamp shine just as happiness is needed to make someone smile.
 Those who suffer as she does don’t have enough oil to light their light of happiness.